ddiefenthaler/websocket-server/documentation/text/introduction.md

 ## Introduction

-A large protion of the modern web pages are dynamic.
+A large portion of the modern web pages are dynamic.
 To accomplish this JavaScript is used to update the page.
 Sometimes whole pages display completely dynamic content.
 Very often this updates to this content depend on external factors.